HEROEngineer/healthcheck/README.md

 ## External Authentication

-Healthchecks supports external authentication by means of HTTP headers set by reverse proxies or the WSGI server.
+HEROEngineer supports external authentication by means of HTTP headers set by reverse proxies or the WSGI server.
 This allows you to integrate it into your existing authentication system (e.g., LDAP or OAuth) via an authenticating proxy.
 When this option is enabled, **healtchecks will trust the header's value implicitly**,